 And yet despite the passage of time, researchers seem no closer to explaining the phenomenon, which could be due to anatomical disparities (a woman’s head mass is smaller and neck muscles weaker) or cultural differences (men are more likely to tough it out).

-Results of this latest study will be presented at the AAN’s 69th Annual Meeting in Boston in April.
+Results of this latest study was presented at the AAN’s 69th Annual Meeting in Boston.